Language models assisted with research, drafting, and editing of this content.

 • Cost of starting business: 0.5% of income per capita

-• Trading across borders: ranked 10th globally
+• Trading across borders: ranked 10th globally4

 Public Trust: